 Misunderstanding about the assessment system

-It is a common, easily re-emerging misunderstanding when people think that the conventional assessment system should be abolished and that they now only need to look at the numbers on the dashboard.
+It’s a common, recurring misunderstanding when people think that the conventional assessment system should be abolished and that they now only need to look at the numbers on the dashboard.
 That is not true.
 The key performance indicators are factual and describes the progress made in a particular area and must often be attributed to a team or to a department.
 This can also be included in the individual assessment, but the effect that the person has had must also be determined, as well as any potential influence that was possible, too.
 No one can be simply “condemned” for not having hit a target value set by the dashboard.

 Reward instead of paying